Achievement in Aviation Award

 The Achievement in Aviation Award is presented each year by the Planes of Fame Air Museum.
 It recognizes individuals who have made significant contributions to the field of aviation.

-The Doolittle Raiders2008: The Doolittle Raiders.
+2008: The Doolittle Raiders.
 These brave men helped rally a nation in April 1942 by conducting America’s first offensive action against Japan.

-Major General William Anders2009: Major General William Anders.
+2009: Major General William Anders.
 The Lunar Module Pilot for the Apollo 8 space mission, Anders went on to serve in high-level positions with NASA, the Atomic Energy Commission, and in private business.

+2014: Colonel Bud Anderson.
+With 161 missions in his P-51 Mustang “Old Crow,” Clarence “Bud” Anderson attained just over 16 aerial victories, demonstrating incredible skill and grit.
 2016: Colonel Bud Anderson.
 Returning to the podium, this time in recognition of his role as an air force test pilot.
 Through his example, we saluted all flight test pilots for advancing aviation technology.

 2010: The Pacific War Veterans of WWII.
 From Pearl Harbor to the shores of Japan, the armed services of the United States and her allies fought a series of tenacious island battles for four hard years.
 Aircraft became their most potent offensive tool.